Master of Education

 The Master of Education program at Lyndon prepares teachers to ensure that future generations are able to innovatively satisfy their needs and improve their quality of life without compromising the capacity of the natural environment.
 This challenge requires that educators be rigorously prepared, that they are able to draw connections between disciplines, work collaboratively, and understand and appreciate their roles within local communities while maintaining a global perspective.

 Teachers and administrators are provided with a strong theoretical foundation, up-to-date technological and pedagogical practices, and opportunities for implementation.

 The need for qualified educational technology specialists will continue to grow as the scope of technology advances in every aspect of modern life.
 In response, Lyndon has added a concentration in Educational Technology.
 The program will prepare educators to teach with technology and prepare instructional designers for all levels of education.
 This includes librarians, curriculum specialists, and media and technical support staff.
 The program can also help train personnel development specialists for business and industry.
 Many of the courses will be offered online or as hybrids.
 Graduates will be qualified for careers in higher education, government, corporations, and nonprofit organizations.

 Students can pursue advanced content area in English/language arts, mathematics, social studies, and/or science at Lyndon.
 This specialization enables a student to more deeply explore a focused area of interest.
-Students will design a Study Plan to meet their needs with the graduate advisor.
+Students will design a Plan of Study to meet their needs with the graduate advisor.

 The Special Education concentration is for educators who currently hold licensure in special education or who seek to further their understanding of this complex field.
 The degree program provides an opportunity for students to develop a Plan of Study that focuses on a broad exploration of the field or an in-depth study of topics such as learning disabilities, behavior management, or assessment.